 “It’s better than being on the streets.”

 Mary took a long, hard sip of her wine.
-Nick re-filled her glass and then his, before lifted it for another toast.
+Jack re-filled her glass and then his, before he lifted it for another toast.

 “Here’s to tonight.
-And nothing else,” Nick said.
+And nothing else,” Jack said.
 “Not yesterday.
 Not tomorrow.
 Not even earlier today.
 Just this night.”

 Mary clinked his glass.
 And they kept drinking without another word until the bottle was empty and Mary was breaking rule #1 of almost every prostitute: no kissing on the mouth.

-“I’m sorry,” Nick said after the first kiss.
+“I’m sorry,” Jack said after the first kiss.

 “Why are you sorry?”